rbgirshick/py-faster-rcnn/data/README.md

 ln -s /your/path/to/VOC2012/VOCdevkit VOCdevkit2012
 ```

-Since you'll likely be experimenting with multiple installs of Fast R-CNN in
+Since you'll likely be experimenting with multiple installs of Fast/er R-CNN in
 parallel, you'll probably want to keep all of this data in a shared place and
 use symlinks.
 On my system I create the following symlinks inside `data`: